Modern C++

 A class (class) extends the concept of structure to hold functions as members

-struct vs. class
+struct vs. class in C++

-Structures and classes are semantically equivalent.
+Structures and classes are semantically equivalent in C++.
+However, the keywords

 struct represents passive objects, namely the physical state (set of data)